Francis Joyon

-During the record run he sailed more than 28000 nmi at an average speed of 15.5 kn on the 27 m IDEC.
+During the record run, he sailed more than 28000 nmi at an average speed of 15.5 kn on the 27 m IDEC.
 IDEC, formerly known as Sport Elec, had previously taken 71 days to win the Jules Verne Trophy.
-Joyon took only an extra day on his own with a boat not designed for single-handed sailing, original (over 10 year old) sails and no weather router.
+Joyon took only one additional day while sailing on his own with a boat not designed for single-handed sailing, original (over 10 year old) sails and no weather router.

-In February 2005 Ellen MacArthur beat Joyon's record by 1 day, 8 hours, 35 minutes, 49 seconds.

 On 6 July 2005 Francis Joyon and IDEC crossed the finishing line between Lizard Point and Ushant 6 days 4 hours 1 minute and 37 seconds after the start at Ambrose Light off New York, breaking the 11-year-old record of Laurent Bourgnon for the single-handed crossing of the Atlantic Ocean with a sailing boat.
 During the same voyage he also broke the 24-hour distance record for single-handed sailing by sailing 543 nmi in one day on the 3 July 2005.
 Joyon's record voyage ended badly on 7 July while he was sailing back to his home port after completion of the transatlantic run.
 Joyon, who refused help to sail the boat home from the finish line and was still single-handed, was sailing across the English Channel.
 At a critical moment an exhausted Joyon fell asleep and the boat continued on autopilot.
 IDEC ran aground at the Pointe de Penmarc'h on the Breton coast.
 The €4 million trimaran was wrecked; Joyon escaped without injury.